system — format of system component configuration

 summary section prototype.

-For detail description of it, see proxy(5).
+For detail description of it, see application(5).

 stats-monthly section:Item top-groups is not valid.